Thomas Bruns: Heracles Almelo

 Born in Wierden, Bruns is a product of the local youth academy (Dutch source), which since 2020 has developed into an equal venture between Heracles Almelo and FC Twente.
 Bruns left the Hengelo-based institute in 2011 to join Eredivisie side Heracles Almelo.
 A couple of months after joining the club, Bruns finally made his debut on 9 April 2011, in Heracles' 6–2 away victory against Willem II, replacing Everton in the 79th minute.
 The following season, Bruns scored his first league goal for Heracles, in their 4–2 home defeat against Heerenveen.
 After a couple of seasons at the club, Bruns finally became a regular in the starting eleven, during Heracles' 2014–15 campaign, making twenty-nine starts and netting seven times.

 Vitesse

 On 10 April 2017, it was announced that Bruns would join Vitesse on a free transfer, at the end of the 2016–17 campaign upon the expiry of his current contract at Heracles.

 FC Groningen

 On 24 December 2018, it was announced that Bruns would join fellow Eredivisie side Groningen on loan for the remainder of the campaign as of 1 January 2019.

 Adanaspor

-On 12 August 2021, he joined Adanaspor in Turkey on a two-year contract.
+On 12 August 2021, he joined Turkish TFF First League club Adanaspor on a two-year contract.
+He made his debut for Turuncu on 21 August, replacing Uğurcan Yazğılı in the 70th minute of a 0–0 home draw against Gençlerbirliği.
+On 8 January 2022, he scored his first goal for the club, opening the score in a 3–1 league victory against Bursaspor.
+Bruns scored three goals in 32 appearances for Adanaspor, as the team avoided relegation by one point.